intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 In contrast, relying on implementations to consistently apply the robustness principle is not a good strategy for extensibility.
-Using undocumented or accidental features of a protocol as the basis of an extensibility mechanism can be extremely difficult, as is demonstrated by the case study in Appendix A.3 of
+Using undocumented or accidental features of a protocol as the basis of an extensibility mechanism can be extremely difficult, as is demonstrated by the case study in {{Appendix A.3 of EXT}}.
-{{?EXT}}.

 A protocol could be designed to permit a narrow set of valid inputs, or it could allow a wide range of inputs as a core feature (see for example {{HTML}}).